 Customer Privacy Rights Monitoring:

-Track data subject rights processing for payment-related requests while ensuring comprehensive coverage of customer requests and timely responses that meet regulatory timeline requirements.
+Track data subject rights processing for payment-related requests while ensuring comprehensive coverage of customer requests and timely responses that meet regulatory timeline requirements, following best practices for handling Data Subject Requests (DSRs) end to end.

 Implement rights monitoring that provides visibility into privacy request processing while supporting continuous improvement in customer service and privacy protection practices.